 To complicate matters, you may believe that if you have to actually request affection or sex, then when it subsequently happens, it just doesn't count!
 In an ideal world, we would all just get precisely the amount and type of physical touch we desire without saying a single word.
 But please don't hold your breath waiting for the ideal world to materialize!

 Think about it—surely asking your partner for something and having your partner make effort to go out of their way to try to give you what you have requested has got to be better than asking for something and your partner not making any effort to accommodate you, or not asking and continuing to not get what you would like (given your partner not being a mind reader)!

 So here in the real world, to help make the desired shift in the physical touch aspects of your relationship, you can explain all the above to your spouse, or have your partner read this article to open up a dialogue.
 It's wise to aim to have a continuing dialogue on this for the future, remembering that our wants and needs can change over time.

-With the audio CD she could listen with her partner and/or separately, at home or in the car for example, to gain great insight on what could be practically done to help each other feel more appreciated and wanted.
-Of course her relationship isn't perfect, and probably never will be, but the insight given in the book regarding physical touch as well as several other key areas, proved a great way of bringing back much of that loved up feeling which often disappears when initial infatuation fades.
+With the audio CD, she could listen with her partner and/or separately, at home or in the car, for example, to gain great insight on what could be practically done to help each other feel more appreciated and wanted.
+Of course, her relationship isn't perfect and probably never will be, but the insight given in the book regarding physical touch as well as several other key areas proved a great way of bringing back much of that loved-up feeling that often disappears when initial infatuation fades.